Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Nonlinear optical response

+which can {phenomenologically} capture the amplitude fluctuations $\delta|\Delta(t)|$ (i.e., Higgs mode) during the optical excitations~\cite{pekker2015amplitude,yang2024optical,yang2023optical,yang2019gauge,shimano2020higgs,PhysRevB.111.144512}.
 Here, $\gamma$ is the damping coefficient that can arise from the impurity scattering, as derived through both diagrammatic and kinetic approaches~\cite{cui2019impact,PhysRevB.102.144508,PhysRevB.109.054520,PhysRevB.106.144509,PhysRevB.109.L100503,Li_2025}.
 The inertia-like coefficient $u$ reflects the retardation in the gap response.
-Both $\gamma$ and $u$, incorporating the renormalization effects arising from exchange interactions, are microscopically derived from the Eilenberger formalism using fully renormalized Green functions, and their explicit expressions are provided in the Supplemental Materials [Eqs.~(S49) and~(S50)].
+Both $\gamma$ and $u$, incorporating the renormalization effects arising from exchange interactions, are microscopically derived from the Eilenberger formalism using fully renormalized Green functions, {with several simplifying approximations applied (such as neglecting the nonequilibrium time evolution of quasiparticles while fully retaining all equilibrium quasiparticle effects).} Their explicit expressions are provided in the Appendix~\ref{DEOP}.
 The last term describes the nonlinear coupling between the gap and the external THz field, represented by the vector potential ${\bf A}(t)$.
-This coupling term, phenomenologically present in time-dependent Ginzburg-Landau theory~\cite{pekker2015amplitude,yang2023optical}, has been microscopically derived within the BCS framework~\cite{yang2019gauge,abrikosov2012methods,yang2018gauge}.
+This coupling term, phenomenologically present in time-dependent Ginzburg-Landau theory~\cite{pekker2015amplitude,yang2023optical}, has been microscopically derived within the BCS framework~\cite{yang2019gauge,abrikosov2012methods,yang2018gauge,yang2023optical,yang2024optical}.
 The response coefficient $\lambda$ quantifies the strength of this coupling, encapsulating the drive effect~\cite{shimano2020higgs,yang2018gauge}, which arises either from the direct acceleration of thermally excited quasiparticles~\cite{yang2019gauge,yang2023optical,yang2024optical} or from impurity-induced processes~\cite{PhysRevB.99.224511}.
-Notably, even weak non-magnetic disorder significantly enhances $\lambda$, making it the dominant mechanism for nonlinear optical coupling, far exceeding the contribution from charge-density fluctuations~\cite{PhysRevB.99.224511}.
+Notably, even weak non-magnetic disorder significantly enhances $\lambda$, making it the dominant mechanism for nonlinear optical coupling, far exceeding the contribution from charge-density fluctuations~\cite{PhysRevB.99.224511}. {It should be emphasized that this driving term does not alter the intrinsic Higgs-mode dynamics, whose eigenfrequency and damping are determined by the self-consistently-renormalized equilibrium Green functions of the system.
+The source term only controls the excitation amplitude under external driving.
+Thus, we approximate response coefficient $\lambda$ as a constant here.}